You were just in a car wreck, but thankfully, no one was hurt. Unfortunately, the same can’t be said for your car, which is a total loss. So what now?

 If this does not resolve the problem, a deputy commissioner may arrange a conference with the insurance company involved to resolve the problem.
 If the conference does not resolve the disputed issue, then the deputy commissioner may recommend to the commissioner to take appropriate legal action, including a public hearing (filing a lawsuit).

-Our Recommendation: Generally No Need for an Attorney Unless You Were Hurt or Insurance Co.
-Isn’t Fair
+Our Recommendation: Generally No Need for an Attorney Unless You Were Hurt or Insurance Company Isn’t Fair

 At our firm, we recommend you handle most property damage claims yourself.
 This can save you both time and money.
 You do not want to unnecessarily delay the property damage aspect of your claim, and property damage claims typically are too low to justify hiring an attorney.
 If the insurance company just isn’t being fair, then consider involving an attorney.